 The Panthers made a huge mistake not upgrading their offensive tackles last offseason.
 This offseason, Carolina has to get at least one tackle upgrade to protect Cam Newton.

-Robinson (6-6, 310) has played well in 2016 overall, consistently opening holes in the ground game and showing improved technique in pass protection.
+Robinson (6-6, 310) played well in 2016 overall, consistently opening holes in the ground game and showing improved technique in pass protection.
 He shut down Arkansas' Deatrich Wise Jr., and there was only one ugly play where Ole Miss' Marquis Haynes bull rushed Robinson.
 Against Tennessee, Derek Barnett beat Robinson for a strip-sack and some other pressures.
 Robinson had some wins as well, but it showed that Robinson isn't an elite, "top of the draft," shutdown left tackle prospect.
 He had a better game against Myles Garrett, keeping the Aggies' superstar from recording a sack.
-Robinson looks quicker and more athletic this season than in past years.
-Sources say that Robinson lost 10-15 pounds over last offseason and that it paid off.
+Robinson looked quicker and more athletic during 2016 than in past years.
+Sources say that Robinson lost 10-15 pounds over last offseason, and that definitely paid off.

 Robinson was a freshman sensation for the Crimson Tide in 2014 and started every game at left tackle after arriving at Alabama.
 He was the leader on an offensive line that allowed only 16 sacks in 2014.
 It didn't go as well in 2015 as Robinson allowed pressure and sacks on the quarterback, especially early in the year.
-He was better down the stretch, however, and it isn't all that surprising that he seems to have taken his play to another level in 2016.
+He was better down the stretch, however, and it isn't all that surprising that he took his play to another level in 2016.

 For the NFL, Robinson could be best in the long run at right tackle.
 If he plays left tackle, he could be above-average.
 Some sources have compared him to the Buccaneers' Donovan Smith.
 Robinson provides an impact as a run blocker and has the potential to be a reliable pass protector.
 On a different note, he was able to skate on an arrest over the offseason before the 2016 season for possession of pot and an illegal gun.